 I send you my greetings and heartfelt welcome to Skidmore.
-Whether you are a new student just arriving at our College, or a returning student eager to resume your Skidmore experience, know that I am so happy you are part of our community.
+Whether you are a new student just arriving at our College, or a returning student eager to resume your Skidmore experience, know that I am so glad you are part of our community.

 Skidmore is a special place with a noble history and mission, and you are a crucial part of that mission.
-As the COVID-19 pandemic and America's racial reckoning have demonstrated in recent years, now more than ever, the principles of a liberal arts education are necessary to help us heal and build the future out of the challenging present.
+In these polarizing and contentious times, when outrage replaces reason and fiction threatens fact, now more than ever, the principles of a liberal arts education are necessary to help us heal and build the future out of the challenging present.

-Skidmore has its origins in the goal of providing a life-changing education to those who did not have such options readily available to them.
-I am very proud of that founding, and today Skidmore continues to strive to make its unique liberal arts education available to all students from a diverse array of backgrounds and identities.
+Skidmore began with the goal of providing a life-changing education to those who did not have such options readily available.
+We are proud of our founding, and today Skidmore continues to strive to make its unique liberal arts education available to all students from a diverse array of backgrounds and identities.
 Our community, like our curriculum, is multiple and wide-ranging, and each day we renew our commitment to a diverse, welcoming, and inclusive campus for all.
 I invite you to lend your efforts to that inspiring goal.

 You know our motto well: "Creative Thought Matters."
 Never has that been more true than today.
-The wicked problems and challenging issues that the pandemic has unleashed around the world require creative and critical thought, team-building and collaborative skills, the insights gained from the arts combined with the evidence-based approaches of the sciences.
-The Skidmore commitment to "the hand and mind" embodies these multiple approaches and skills in a liberal arts education that truly prepares students for the 21st century.
+The wicked problems and challenging issues around the world require creative and critical thought, team-building and collaborative skills, the insights gained from the arts combined with the evidence-based approaches of the sciences.
+The Skidmore commitment to "the hand and mind" embodies these multiple approaches and skills in a liberal arts education that truly prepares students for the 21 st century.

-Everyone at Skidmore has a teaching role, from our administrators to our staff to of course our faculty and also to our students.
-I urge you to take your own role as a teacher and learner very seriously.
+I like to say that everyone at Skidmore has a teaching role, from our administrators to our staff to of course our faculty and also to our students.
+Take your own role as a teacher and learner very seriously.
 Immerse yourself in the vibrant culture of the fine arts and performing arts here.
-Engage in how the multiple disciplines speak to each other, inform one another, and help us understand the interconnectedness of the world.
+Engage in how the multiple disciplines speak to each other, and help us understand the interconnectedness of the world.
 Seek out student clubs, organizations, and sports that call to your passions and that can provoke new interests as you discern the causes and activities that most speak to your heart, mind, and body.
 Explore the remarkable beauty of the Adirondack region, home of mountains, valleys, and streams; and the splendor and charm of Saratoga Springs, with its many shops, restaurants, and bookstores.
 You've come to a remarkable place in the world, and part of your four years at Skidmore will be the exploration of the beauty and opportunity of our larger community.